You know, I really, I'm wondering if Gibbs is in trouble today.

 Appreciate that, sir.

-Hey, uh, my comment goes back to the start of the program.
+Hey, my comment goes back to the start of the program here talking about not allowing General Motors to go bankrupt.

-It's not it's not a fun thing.
+It's not a fun thing.

-Um they were both construction companies, and and uh no less than five of my employees that I employed over those years um have gone on to start their own companies, and they're quite successful, I would have to say, probably to a large degree learning from a lot of the mistakes they saw me made.
+But my comment is this: they were both construction companies, and No less than five of my employees that I employed over those years have gone on to start their own companies, and they're quite successful, I would have to say, probably to a large degree learning from a lot of the mistakes they saw me made.

 Yes, sir.

-and I think they used used that experience to start their own companies, and they're very successful and they you know employ a lot of people and well let me ask you a question.
+And I think they used that experience to start their own companies, and they're very successful, and they employ a lot of people.

 Yeah.

-Do you hate 'em?
+Do you hate them?

-Oh no, I love them.
+Oh, no, I love them.

-And uh in you know, there would have been some pain, no question about it.
+And, you know, there would have been some pain, no question about it.

-But in the long term at the time, at the time, let's you know, let's not forget something here.
+Well, at the time, at the time, let's not forget something here.

 The automobile companies themselves did not want to go that route.